 He attended San Jose State University and received a BA in journalism in 1983.
 Over the years, he worked as a bartender, newspaper advertising salesman, furniture mover, debt collector, and technology salesman.

-Stanton is the author of five novels, all featuring private investigator Dan Reno and his ex-cop buddy, Cody Gibbons.
+Stanton is the author of six novels, all featuring private investigator Dan Reno and his ex-cop buddy, Cody Gibbons.

 COMMENTS FROM DAVE STANTON, ON WRITING STATELINE